gnuarmeclipse/gnuarmeclipse.github.io-source/site/support/faq.md

 ## How to single-step empty loops?

 > I'm trying to single-step a simple loop, but execution does not stop after a single iteration, the target runs continuously, with permanent interactions with the debugger.

 The current GDB has a problem with placing breakpoints **in simple loops**, and **single-stepping fails**.
 The problem was already reported ([bug 1401565](https://bugs.launchpad.net/gcc-arm-embedded/+bug/1401565)).
-If you rally need this, switch to assembly view and single-stepping is again functional.
+If you really need this, switch to assembly view and single-stepping is again functional.

 ## Why the debugging flow with -Og is sometimes jumpy?

 > The manual suggests to use -Og for optimising programs for Debug, but when stepping loops the execution flow is sometimes quite jumpy, moving outside the loop and back.

 In GCC prior 4.9, the definition of **-Og** needs a small adjustment, also add the **-fno-move-loop-invariants** option to the Debug configuration; this will prevent the compiler to move some constant parts of the loop outside it and the execution flow will be more easy to follow.
 The problem was already reported ([bug 1395077](https://bugs.launchpad.net/gcc-arm-embedded/+bug/1395077)).
 Starting with 4.9, the -fno-move-loop-invariants is added automatically to -Og.

-## How can I add new tickets if no Create Ticket button is available?
+## How can I add new SourceForge tickets if no Create Ticket button is available?

 > Please excuse me for not using the support ticket tool you provided on sourceforge but I seem to be too incompetent to even spot some type of "add request" button.

-To be able to add new tickets to the SourceForge trackers, you need to log-in to SourceForge, and so the **Create Ticket** button will become visible.
+Following the migration to GitHub, the SourceForge ticketing system was configured as read-only, and new tickets can no longer be added.

+Please login to GitHub and use the GitHub Issues trackers.

 ## Plug-ins update from 0.5.x running on Juno to current version fails